rartych/tooling/linting/docs/Reusable Workflows.md

 Currenly definded workflows:

-- **pr_validation.yml** - workflow to check PR related to API definition (OpenaAPI specification, Gherkin test definitions) using Megalinter
+- **pr_validation.yml** - workflow to check the PR is related to API definition (OpenAPI specification, Gherkin test definitions) using Megalinter
 [Megalinter](https://megalinter.io) is a comprehensive linting tool designed to analyze and improve code quality across multiple programming languages and file types.
-Megalinter combines dozens of popular linters into a single tool, allowing to check code quality, formatting, security issues, and best practices across entire repository.
+Megalinter combines dozens of popular linters into a single tool, allowing to check code quality, formatting, security issues, and best practices across an entire repository.
-Additional checks can be performed for Relase PRs (tbd).
+Additional checks can be performed for Release PRs (tbd).

 - **spectral-oas.yml** - workflow to manually trigger [Spectral](https://meta.stoplight.io/docs/spectral) linter for OpenAPI with CAMARA ruleset.
 Manual run of this workflow produces more detailed output compared to results presented by Megalinter.